AxonIQ/reference-guide/axon-server/administration/error-codes.md

       <td style="text-align:left">
         <p><b>COMMAND_DISPATCH_ERROR </b>
         </p>
-        <p>This error is returned when a command messagae instruction is sent to
+        <p>This error is returned when a command message instruction is sent to
           the Axon Server and there is an error while dispatching it.</p>
       </td>
     </tr>